 15 good teaching qualities

 Here are 15 good teaching qualities and skills that make for a good teacher:

 - Good listening skills.

 1. Effective communication

 If you’re a teacher or are in a teaching role, effective communication is a crucial attribute.
 Teachers need to be effective communicators in order to relay information to their students, manage classroom behavior, and build positive relationships with their students.
-Good communication skills allow teachers to effectively manage difficult conversations and provide clear instructions.
+Good communication skills allow teachers to effectively manage difficult conversations, provide clear instructions and check for understanding.
 Additionally, when teachers are able to communicate effectively with their students, it can help create a more positive and productive learning environment.

 Many people think of communication as a verbal thing.
 However, it’s important not to forget all of the non-verbal cues that teachers can utilize in the classroom.
 Gestures, facial expressions and eye contact can be equally important when it comes to conveying an idea, questioning something or giving an instruction.